StackStorm/st2docs/docs/source/development/index.rst

 Development
 ===========

-This page describes |st2| development process and contains general guidelines and information on how to contribute to the project.
+This page describes StackStorm development process and contains general guidelines and information on how to contribute to the project.

 Contributing